 Granted from the St. Louis Community Foundation since 1974.

-The roots of caring for its citizens run deep in St. Louis.
 In the 1800s, the Mullanphy Fund provided for the needs of “immigrants” as they pioneered west though St. Louis.
 Later, visionary leaders saw the need to continue to provide an efficient endowment for the city.
 They followed the example of Frederick Goff, a progressive business leader in Cleveland who established the first community foundation.
 In 1915, the St. Louis “Trust” became the second community foundation founded in the U.S..
 A “long look ahead for the betterment of the mental, moral, social and physical needs of the people who now or may hereafter reside within” the St. Louis region was the mandate.

-The St. Louis Community Foundations’s oldest fund was founded by Edward Bredell over a century ago.
+The St. Louis Community Foundation’s oldest fund was founded by Edward Bredell over a century ago.
 His mission was to make Bibles accessible to all passersby in the city.
 Although the needs of the community have changed, Bredell’s intent has been preserved, and his fund continues to make an impact for religious institutions to this day.